Sarwarhridoy4/RDBMS_Case_Studies/How_to_use.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, bug reports, or suggestions, please open an issue on the repository or contact the project maintainer at [support@medicaldbsystem.org](mailto:support@medicaldbsystem.org).
+For questions, bug reports, or suggestions, please open an issue on the repository or contact the project maintainer at [sarwarhridoy4@gmail.com](mailto:sarwarhridoy4@gmail.com).

 ---

-Happy data managing!